Robert P. McCulloch

-Robert Paxton McCulloch (May 11, 1911 – February 25, 1977) was an American entrepreneur from Missouri, best known for McCulloch chainsaws and purchasing the "New" London Bridge, which he moved to Lake Havasu City, Arizona — one of the cities he founded.
+Robert Paxton McCulloch (May 11, 1911 – February 25, 1977) was an American entrepreneur from Missouri, best known for McCulloch chainsaws and purchasing the "New" London Bridge, which he moved to Lake Havasu City, Arizona—one of the cities he founded.

 Biography

 Robert Paxton McCulloch was born May 11, 1911, in Missouri to Richard McCulloch and Mary Grace Beggs.
 His grandfather, John I. Beggs, made his fortune by implementing Thomas Edison's electrical powerplants in cities around the world, manufacturing and selling electric trolley cars, and founding Milwaukee's public utility system.
 McCulloch, along with his two siblings, inherited his grandfather's fortune in 1925.

-Two years after he graduated from Stanford University, he married Barbra Ann Briggs, whose father was Stephen Foster Briggs of Briggs and Stratton.
+Two years after he graduated from Stanford University, he married Barbra Ann Briggs, whose father was Stephen Foster Briggs of Briggs & Stratton.
 His first manufacturing endeavor was McCulloch Engineering Company, located in Milwaukee, Wisconsin.
 There he built racing engines and superchargers.
 In his early 30s, he sold the company to Borg-Warner Corporation for US$1 million.

 McCulloch then started McCulloch Aviation; and, in 1946, he changed his company's name to McCulloch Motors Corporation.
 Building small gasoline engines, his competitors included his in-laws and Ralph Evinrude.
-Evinrude led the market for boat motors, while Briggs and Stratton pulled ahead in the lawn mower and garden tractor market.
+Evinrude led the market for boat motors, while Briggs & Stratton pulled ahead in the lawn mower and garden tractor market.